Angmo-finance/angmo-finance.github.io/content/posts/milestone-100k.md

 ---
-title: "The $100,000 goal archived"
+title: "The $100,000 milestone archived"
 date: 2022-02-11T12:00:00+08:00
 draft: false
 ---

-Less than half a year ago I published a list of my financial goals and now I'm pleased to report the second goal, S$100,000 net worth, is archived!
+Less than half a year ago I published a list of my financial goals and now I'm pleased to report the second milestone, S$100,000 net worth, is archived!
 It also coincided with the end of the year, so I'll use the opportunity to do the year end review.

 <!--more-->